 By assembling a different set of more rational, empirically driven criteria for setting expectations of success, an indicative model is possible.
 This model has a club’s wage spend over the long term at its heart.
 The work of Kuper and Szymanski provides a strong evidence base to suggest that this will be, in reality, the key determinant in team performance.
-Finishing consistently higher than your wage bill suggests you should be most certainly represents success for club officials and manager in charge during this period.
+Finishing consistently higher than your wage bill suggests most certainly represents success for club officials and manager in charge during this period.

 Do so without spending large sums in the transfer market, while chopping and changing between managers and players, or while not boasting significant institutional capacity and experience, and that over-performance is magnified further.

 Of course, the emotion and passion that drive the majority of discussion and disagreements about football will continue.
 And for the time being, cups and medals still represent the clearest, most tangible measure of success in the game, and will dominate column inches for the forseeable future.

 But neither tell you very much about the true context within which owners, managers and players are operating, the constraints that they face, and the successes they may achieve in defying them.
 To take these into account, we need a broader, rationally based, and empirically driven, model for measuring achievement in football.
 This article has identified some of the foundation stones that it should be built upon.